The Future of Tax in New Zealand

-- I expect to see individual marginal tax rates dropped, corporate and Trustee rates aligned, and the GST rate increased to pay for reduction in other rates;
+- I expect to see individual marginal tax rates dropped, corporate and trust rates aligned, and the GST rate increased to pay for reduction in other rates.

 To pay for these changes:

-- Matching of the top marginal rates to the Trust and corporate rates, - the so called 30 – 30 - 30 option, with the top marginal rates and Trust and company rates set to the same peak rate, with a focus emerging on alignment to Australia;
+- Matching of the top marginal rates to the trust and corporate rates - the so called 30-30-30 option, with the top marginal rates and trust and company rates set to the same peak rate, and a focus emerging on alignment to Australia.

-- 'Rifle taxes' focused on property, including looking at taxing capital gains through the front or back door ( eg: Taxing rental and commercial property gains, greater enforcement of existing rules and speculators cloaked as investors being attached more);
+- 'Rifle taxes' focused on property, including looking at taxing capital gains through the front or back door (e.g. taxing rental and commercial property gains, greater enforcement of existing rules and speculators cloaked as investors being attacked more).

-If targeting the property sector and reducing the risks of a speculative bubble are a goal, then stamp duty on land transactions would also seem to achieve these goals.
-It dampens speculation (taking the margin off traders, leaving only the long term investors to prevail).
+If targeting the property sector and reducing the risks of a speculative bubble are goals, then stamp duty on land transactions would also seem to achieve these goals.
+It dampens speculation (taking the margin off traders, leaving only the long-term investors to prevail).

-In the meantime we wait with baited breath as to what the next move is.
+In the meantime, we wait with bated breath as to what the next move is.
 Naturally GRA will keep you abreast of developments.
-I

-If we can help with advice with investments, structures or business planning, please contact us.
+If we can help with advice on investments, structures or business planning, please contact us.